trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 - [Nginx add_header configuration pitfall](https://blog.g3rt.nl/nginx-add_header-pitfall.html)
 - [Be very careful with your add_header in Nginx!
 You might make your site insecure](https://www.peterbe.com/plog/be-very-careful-with-your-add_header-in-nginx)

-This is described in the official documentation:
+This situation is described in the official documentation:

   > _There could be several `add_header` directives.
 These directives are inherited from the previous level if and only if there are no `add_header` directives defined on the current level._